sebas-dev-lab/sebas-dev-lab/README.md

 **I am a full stack developer, passionated about design and develpment of web applications seeking to improve my skills learning new technologies growing professionally as web developer being part of a team that sets challenging and innovative goals**

-- ✔️ I'm currently working on [Bikes-app](https://github.com/sebas-dev-lab/Bikes-app) proyect (a personal project)
+- ✔️ I currently work at the Center for Molecular Studies of Resistencia, Chaco - Argentina as a laboratory technician (biotechnology) and Python programmer (Data Scientist)
-- ✔️ I'm learning python in a self-taught way.
+- ✔️ In my free time I work on my personal project (A Full stack Javascript project)
-- ✔️ I'm looking to belong and work in the team of a technology company where I can develop all my potential, learn new technologies and continue growing as a person and professional.
+- ✔️ I actively seek to find a development space as a full stack developer or data scientist.
+I love giving solutions through digital tools.
 - 💬 Ask me about anything

-**Projects** :rocket:
+**Some Projects** :rocket:

 :credit_card: E-commerce [Fitness-App](https://github.com/sebas-dev-lab/Ecommerce-FitnessApp) - React/Redux/React-Bootstrap/CSS/NodeJs/Express/PostgreSQL/Sequelize/JWT/Others.